trilliontrust/clvm/docs/chialisp_ref.md

 \- \- \- \- \- \- \-

-this returns the third item in a list:
+this takes a list and returns the third item in that list:

 '(e (q (f (r (r (a))))) (a))' '(ITEM1 ITEM2 ...
 ITEMN)'